wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/trunk/readme.txt

 Visit the plugin site at http://www.tipsandtricks-hq.com/?p=120 for screenshots.

 == Changelog ==

+= 3.7 =
+- Added more parameters in the "wp_paypal_payment_box_for_any_amount" shortcode.
+New parameters are "reference" (for adding a reference field) and "currency" (for adding a currency code).
+- Moved some inline CSS to a CSS file.

 = 3.6 =
 - Added the ability to specify a cancel URL using the "cancel_url" parameter in the shortcode